 Overview of the Baroque Churches of the Philippines

 There are four churches around the Philippines which are included on this site.
 The churches that were included in this UNESCO World Heritage Site property played a crucial role in the country’s colonial past and identity.
 Most of these churches were built during the 16th century at the time of the Spanish colonial rule of the country.
-The churches’ unique design features is the integration of the Spanish and Latin American architectural styles with that of the Philippine indigenous architecture.
+The churches’ unique design features are the integration of the Spanish and Latin American architectural styles with that of the Philippine indigenous architecture.
 In fact, the prominence of these churches also provided a glimpse into the power that the Church had in ruling the state during the colonial history.

 The Spaniards held a great deal of power during the 15th to 16th century wherein they went on an expedition and colonized many countries.
 The Philippines was one of those countries.
 When they landed on the Philippine islands in 1521, they were able to infiltrate the country and establish their rule by spreading Catholicism in the country.
 They ruled the Philippines for more than three centuries until the country eventually declared its independence from Spain.
 However, those three centuries of Spanish rule have influenced the way of life in the Philippines – from the language, religion, belief, and architecture, to name a few.

 The San Agustin Church in Manila features a design that is derived from the Augustinian churches in Mexico.
 In fact, it bears a strong resemblance to Puebla Cathedral in Puebla, Mexico.
 It is located in Intramuros, which is in the southern district of Manila.
 It is the only church that had survived the bombardment during the Second World War.

 Given its location in Manila, it is the most popular and visited of the four churches which comprise this world heritage site.

 Church of La Nuestra Señora de la Asuncion in Santa Maria, Ilocos Sur